Adhithya8055/Aerospire/README.md

  ```bash
 sudo ./kali.sh
 ```
+## Usage

+please refer to the [ACARSDEC](https://github.com/TLeconte/acarsdec) for usage instruction.

 ## Disclaimer
 The following installation packages & repositories in this installation belongs to their respective owners.